High arginine doses of 15 grams are beneficial for your skin, as it:

 Arginine may play a role in skin tissue regeneration and skin rejuvenation.
 It seems to have huge potential in regenerative medicine.

-Arginine is a nonessential amino acid for adults.
+Arginine is a nonessential amino acid for healthy adults.
 The human body can synthesize arginine.
 But, a diet high in arginine is beneficial for the skin.
+We can get more than 15 grams of arginine per day from food!